 Who Is In Your Life?

 Firstly, look at who is in your life.
 Consider all your ex’s.
 To what extent is your anger, hurt, resentment, rejection and betrayal from your past relationships holding you back from having a new more empowering relationship?
 Next consider your current partner, family and friends.
 Is your partner cluttering up your focus by being negative?
 Do your family and friends drain you of energy with their constant complaining?
 Are your “buttons” being pushed by your partner, family or friends?
+Do other people treat you with love, respect and appreciation?

 1. Let go of past fears, hurts and self doubts